Small-to-Mid Affordable Housing Portfolios Fall Behind

 - Exports to TRACS‑style forms (50058/50059) without manual recalculation.

-Without centralized HOTMA workflows, many operators rely on spreadsheets, manual calculations, and disconnected PDF documentation — increasing the risk of reporting errors, audit findings, and operational delays.
+Many operators lack centralized HOTMA workflows.
+They rely on spreadsheets, manual calculations, and disconnected PDF documentation.
+This increases the risk of reporting errors.
+It also causes audit findings and operational delays.

 Gap 2: NSPIRE‑ready inspections and reporting

-NSPIRE replaces older REAC‑style standards with a health‑ and safety‑focused physical inspection model that applies across HUD‑funded portfolios.
+NSPIRE replaces older REAC‑style standards.
+It uses a health‑ and safety‑focused physical inspection model.
+This model applies across HUD‑funded portfolios.

 Yet many PM systems: